 It is important at this juncture though, to point out that the mobile phone alone will not be dominating audiences worldwide, but it serves as an important, albeit alternate form of storytelling to the television.

 América Móvil, one of the leading wireless service providers in Latin America, which also happens to be fourth in the world of equity subscribers, decided that the time was ripe for the country to get a boost for the Olympic and Paralympic games.
-Under its umbrella, are mobile operator Claro, cable TV operator NET, and telecom services provider Embratel, who all recognise the sheer volume of data that will be in use at the events.
+Under its umbrella, are mobile operator Claro, cable TV operator NET, and telecom services provider Embratel, who all recognize the sheer volume of data that will be in use at the events.

 Some of the boosts that the country will see in its telecommunications infrastructure: